stoplightio/studio/docs/Design-and-Modeling/validation-style-guide.md

 ## What

 In Stoplight Studio, you can validate and lint your API specifiation during the design process.
 This provides a practical method for enforcing API design rules over multiple APIs.
-You can monitor and validate things like your API, operations, markdown, parameters, paths, and references.
+You can monitor and validate things like your API, operations, Markdown, parameters, paths, and references.
 Spectral, our spec validator, will trigger either a warning (denoted by a yellow exclamation icon) or an error (denoted by a red exclamation icon) if the rules conditions are not met.

 ### Style Rules